 These two symbols are often combined by deities who are seen holding one in each hand to symbolize the primordial union of compassion and wisdom.

 This is evident in many Buddhist countries such as India, Sri Lanka and Cambodia.
-In Cambodia, Avalokitesvara is depicted as the male deity Lokesvara.
-This depiction of Avalokitesvara is found nearly 200 times at the Bayon temple complex in the ancient city of Angkor.
+In Cambodia, an Avalokiteshvara statue is depicted as the male deity Lokesvara.
+This depiction of Avalokiteshvara is found nearly 200 times at the Bayon temple complex in the ancient city of Angkor.

 In Tibet they adhere to Vajrayana Buddhism.
 However, Vajrayana also maintains the conservative Buddhist principle that compassion is a male attribute.
-Therefore, in Tibet Avalokitesvara is commonly known as Chenrezig and the depiction is masculine.
+Therefore, in Tibet an Avalokiteshvara statue is commonly known as Chenrezig and the depiction is masculine.

 Buddhism gained in popularity during the first millennium and began to spread to the Far East.
-For Avalokitesvara this would mean that his masculine depictions would become feminine.
+For an Avalokiteshvara statue it would mean his masculine depictions would become feminine.

 Why is Guanyin Holding a Vase?

-Guanyin statues commonly depict her holding a vase which she is tipping over.
+Avalokiteshvara statue China commonly depict Guanyin holding a vase which she is tipping over.
 The vase is filled with special water that she is liberally dispensing.
 Additionally, the water has healing properties that will prolong life and relieve suffering.

 Buddhists believe that all suffering has it’s origins in the defilements of body, speech and mind.
 The special water, also known as the “dew of compassion” has the power to heal all defilements that lead to suffering.
 In her other hand Guanyin is typically holding a willow branch between her index finger and thumb.
 The willow branch is used to cure sickness and fulfill the wishes of her devotees.